bricaud/personal-blog/_posts/2017-08-20-graph-of-words-from-emails.md

 As expected, H. Clinton messages are mainly focused on US politics and foreign affairs.
 First interesting fact is that she seems to treat UK politics differently from the rest of the world.
 Indeed, UK politics has its own cluster quite well separated from the rest.
 You can see Brown and Cameron in good position inside this group.
 ![UK cluster]({{ site.baseurl }}/images/HCmails/HCmailzoomGB.png "Zoom on the UK cluster")

-Staying in the foreign affairs, a large cluster can be seen containing word related to Middle East, Israel and Palestine; A major concern of US politics for years.
+Staying in the foreign affairs, a large cluster can be seen containing words related to Middle East, Israel and Palestine; A major concern of US politics for years.
 The side of the nodes show how busy H. Clinton was writing emails about these topics.
 If you over the mouse on the nodes in the interactive visualization, you can get the number of occurences of the words.
 Palestinian (244 times), Israeli (143) and Jewish (156) are the most used words in this cluster.

 ![Middle East cluster]({{ site.baseurl }}/images/HCmails/HCmailszoommiddleeast.png "Zoom on the Middle East cluster")

 You can also spot in the middle of the graph a group of nodes related to Talibans, Afghanistan and Pakistan.
 This group is not as clearly isolated as the Middle East one.
-This might be due solely to the visualization layout or maybe because the emails concerning this topics are less focused and involve different other nouns/ countries.
+This might be due solely to the visualization layout or maybe because the emails concerning this topics are less focused and involve different other nouns / countries.
 ![Taliban cluster]({{ site.baseurl }}/images/HCmails/HCmailszoomAfghan.png "Zoom on the Taliban cluster")

 Back in 2010-2011, there was a major concern about Middle East and muslim countries.
 This is still true today.